-Recipient committees, including any group, individual or candidate, that receive one thousand dollars (\$1,000) or more in contributions during a calendar year must file with the Secretary of State and the local filing officer a Statement of Organization, Form 410, within 10 days of receiving the contributions.
+Recipient committees, including any group, individual, or candidate, that receive one thousand dollars (\$1,000) or more in contributions during a calendar year must file with the Secretary of State and our office, within 10 days of receiving the contributions.

 (Gov. Code § 84101)